lucas-gtr/Lumen/README.md

 - C++20 compatible compiler (e.g., GCC 10+, Clang 11+, MSVC 2019+)
 - CMake 3.10 or higher
+- OpenGL 3.3 or higher
+- Qt 6.x with the following modules:
+  - `QtWidgets`
+  - `QtOpenGLWidgets`

 ### Building the Project